sybila/biodivine-bn-classifier/README.md

 This command should open a window with an interactive decision tree editor.
 In this editor, you can branch the set of results by conditioning on various model parameters.
-Once only one possible outcome (combination of valid properties) is admissible, the part of the tree will be shown as a leaf.
+Once only a single outcome (combination of valid properties) is admissible, the part of the tree will be shown as a leaf.
 You can either choose the branching conditions manually, or let the tool infer a suitable tree based on information entropy of the dataset.